zacanger/niddesa/text/generated-translations/cullaniddesa/sinhala/22-sinhala-google.md

 Coming and going does not exceed samsara. "

-"Lust, which has been dismissed as causing misery, has no aggravation The mindful monk behaves. ”Thus the Blessed One expels lust Lonely in meaning.
+"Lust, which has been dismissed as causing misery, has no aggravation The mindful monk behaves.
+"Thus the Blessed One expels lust Lonely in meaning.

 [APZ 107.6] (# apz107.6) # apz107.6 .ref .apz} "How Blessed